root27/go-grpc/README.md

 - Grpc client
 - Proto file
 - Gin routes
+- Mongo Create and Update Operations

 Client side also includes a gin server to test grpc server.
-It only has one route which calls grpc server.
+It has several routes to test grpc server.